Why are effective safety systems important?

 Safety systems help to educate, clarify roles and responsibilities, and address a wide range of safety issues.
-Importantly, these systems are more proactive and preventative than traditional safety management, and they encourage engagement at all levels.
+These systems are more proactive and preventative than traditional safety management.
+Plus they encourage engagement at all levels.
 But is it enough?

-Organizations often have all the necessary safety tools and processes; the problem is that they don’t use them consistently.
+Organizations often have all the necessary safety tools and processes.
+The problem occurs when they don’t use them consistently.
 Pre-task risk assessments, for example, can only prevent incidents if employees actually do them and do them well.

-Here are some examples of how our process can improve your impact:
+Here are examples of how our process can improve your impact:

 • Tools such as equipment safety checklists and pre-task risk assessments are completed thoughtfully and thoroughly